yghugardare/React-learn/ReactRouter/router.md

 ```

 ## useParam
-- react router hook that returns an object of key/value pairs of the dynamic params from the current URL that were matched by the <Route path>
+- react router hook that returns an object of key/value pairs of the dynamic params from the current URL that were matched by the Route Path

 ```javascript
 import React from "react";
 import { Link, useParams } from "react-router-dom";